 So if you’re looking for top swimming locations near Vegas or just in NV in general, consider some of the ones on our list!

 The Bottom Line

-Don’t miss out on these top twenty natural swimming holes that you can actually swim in.
+Don’t miss out on these top twenty natural swimming holes or water holes near me (if you’re searching for something near you) that you can actually swim in.
 Great for the whole family, couples, and lone travelers alike, this nature-made swimming holes are the perfect vacation spot.
 Keep this list in mind as you plan your next vacation—and remember to pack your bathing suit.
 And if you ever wonder about swimming holes near me, refer to this link and find a swimming hole that is probably just around the corner from you.
 And don’t forget your sunscreen either.